utk-eecs-crumpton-tas/cs102-handbook/docs/environment-setup/lab-machines.md

 ## Examples

-After you have run the installation, your editor should look like this.
+After you have run the installation, you will get compiler errors directly inside your editor.

 ![Neovim LSP Example](@site/static/img/nvim-lsp-example.png)

-And your command line should look like this.
+Your command line will have syntax highlighting and autocomplete with the right arrow key.

 ![Oh-My-Zsh Example](@site/static/img/omz-example.png)

 ## Installation

 1. Log into a lab machine with [`ssh`](/docs/reference/common-linux-commands#logging-into-the-lab-machines).
-2. Run this command.
-(Copy the command below with the copy button on the far left.)
+2. Run this command

    ```bash
    bash -c "$(curl -fsSL https://raw.githubusercontent.com/utk-eecs-crumpton-tas/cs102-downloads/main/scripts/install.bash)"